Windsurf-Samples/windsurf-walkthrough/script/by-modality/windsurf-tab.md

   phone: yup.string().required(),
 });
 ```
-tab to import will add the import statement
+tab to import will add the import statement for `yup`

 ## Keyboard Shortcuts
 - **Accept suggestion**: `Tab`